sevmorris/macback-m1/README.md

 mkdir .mackup && cd .mackup
 ```

-3) Create a file: `my-files.cfg`
+3) Create a file and add to following text to the file:

-- Name it whatever you want, and add to following the file:
+`touch my-files.cfg`

 ```
 [application]